 It’s about them.
 Don’t fall in the “I” trap, it’s not about you.
-The audience hate arrogance and you should avoid being self-centered.
+The audience hates arrogance and you should avoid being self-centered.
 Talk about them and stay relevant.
-Give them what they came for; and that is value.
+Give them what they came for, and that is value.
 You know your audience so you should be clear on their expectations.

 Focus on less or better said ‘be simple’ and use the ‘cut, cut, cut’ recipe.
 Go through your slides over and over and find ways to trim, shorten and make use of sticky words instead of long text.
 Jot down ideas on Post-Its, rearrange them at will like a storyboard, delete some, do this until the flow of your story is perfect.
 Only then you can fire up PowerPoint to create slides.